Here's how bad housing affordability is now

 - Home prices are now 47% higher than they were in early 2020, with the median sale price now five times the median household income.

-Prices in April rose 6.3% compared with April 2023, according to the S&P CoreLogic Case-Shiller National Home Price Index.
+Prices in April rose 6.3% compared with the year-earlier month, according to the S&P CoreLogic Case-Shiller National Home Price Index.
 It marks the second straight month that the national index jumped at least 1% over its previous all-time high.

 Although this is a three-month moving average, it's important to note that those price gains come even as the average rate on the 30-year fixed mortgage jumped sharply in April, from 6.9% to 7.5%, according to Mortgage News Daily.